Common Health Problems in Senior Dogs

 senior boxer dog on couch

 Unfortunately, our dogs don’t live long enough.
+A sad reality that makes us wonder, how long do dogs live?
 At some point they are going to start showing signs of growing older.
 It’s sad, and no one has figured out immortality yet for our treasured dogs.
 But we can pay attention as they grow older for when signs of impending problems show up, and we can provide specialized elderly dog care at home and get them to the veterinary clinic when they need more help.
 Although we can’t stop the process of aging, old age issues can be treated and our older dogs can be helped to be more comfortable.

 Lumps, Bumps, & Skin Issues